Advice Content Types

 Raw

 To request unformatted raw Advice content without variable values resolved, use the +raw modifier on the Accept header as follows.
-This format is only useful when debugging or when implementing a custom interface and parsing engine.
+This format is only useful when debugging or implementing a custom interface and parsing engine.

 Accept: application/vnd.taffrail.json+raw